LACMIP/emu/docs/_documentation/loans.md

 ## Packing & Transportation
 All loan material must be packed in a manner comparable to that in which it was received, and shipped in the manner specified by NHMLAC.
 If loan material is to be sent via U.S. Postal Service, it must be posted First Class Registered Mail.
 Borrower will pay all return packing and shipping costs.
 Return arrangements will be coordinated with NHMLAC lending department’s Collections Manager and loan material will be returned by the agreed upon arrangements or instructions.

-:package: The NHMLA prefers that all loans are either hand-carried or shipped & tracked via courier (FedEx, UPS, DHL); shipping via USPS is generally discouraged.
+**Note:** The NHMLA prefers that all loans are either hand-carried or shipped & tracked via courier (FedEx, UPS, DHL); shipping via USPS is generally discouraged.
 All tracking numbers should be provided to the collections staff.
 LACMIP additionally prefers that types and especially fragile specimens are hand carried whenever possible.
 {: .notice--warning}

 ## Type Specimens
 Loans of all holotypes are limited to only one (1) year.
 Any other type material may be renewed at the end of the loan period, at the discretion of the lending collections department.
 All other loans are limited to a maximum of 10 years, to be renewed annually.

-This condition applies to all name-bearing type specimens borrowed from the LACMIP collections.
+**Note:** This condition applies to all name-bearing type specimens borrowed from the LACMIP collections.
 {: .notice--warning}

 ## Identifications